-We’ve collected these health and cleanliness guidelines from industry health and safety experts as well as from partners from all over the world.
-They’re designed to support you in keeping your property, staff and guests healthy and protected.
+We collected these health and cleanliness guidelines from industry health and safety experts as well as partners from all over the world.
+They’re designed to support you in keeping your property, staff, and guests healthy and protected.

 Your local responsibilities

-Each country has its own rules and laws, and it’s important that you take the time to understand what applies in your particular situation, from national guidelines down to local municipal requirements.
+Each country has its own rules and laws, so it’s important that you understand what applies in your particular situation, from national guidelines to local municipal requirements.

 Informing guests about health and safety measures

-Your guests should feel at ease when they're at your property.
-You can address any concerns they may have by doing the following:
+Your guests should feel at ease when at your property.
+You can address their concerns by doing the following:

-- Provide up-to-date information about the measures you have in place in the extranet
+- Provide up-to-date info about the measures you have in place on the Extranet

 - Display clearly visible signs reminding both guests and staff about health and hygiene measures

-- Keep records of all preventive measures you take, as well as any other changes that take place at your property
+- Keep records of all preventative measures you take, as well as any other changes taking place at your property